iterative/dvc.org/content/docs/studio/user-guide/views/share-view.md

 # Share a View

-To share a view on the web (ie, to make the view public), click on the button labelled `Private` next to the name of the view.
+To share a view on the web (i.e., to make the view public), click on the button labelled `Private` next to the name of the view.
 In the menu that pops up, turn on `Share to Web`.